Luxtelligence/lxt_pdk_gf/README.md

 The lnoi400 PDK is released open-source, to let users easily evaluate a sample of the offering of Luxtelligence.
 Please [contact us](mailto:foundry@luxtelligence.ai) for information on advanced building blocks and variations on the standard PDK geometry.

+## GDSFactory+

+This PDK harnesses the full power of **GDSFactory+**, providing advanced tools for photonic design, including:

+- **Simulations**: Seamlessly integrate and run photonic simulations.
+- **Design Rule Checking (DRC)**: Ensure your designs meet fabrication requirements.
+Coming soon!
+- **Layout Versus Schematic (LVS)**: Verify that your layouts match the intended schematics.

+For subscription details, please contact [**contact@gdsfactory.com**](mailto:contact@gdsfactory.com) or visit [**gdsfactory.com**](https://gdsfactory.com/).

+- You can see the Getting started guide in the [docs](https://gdsfactory.com/plus/) and the videos.
+- Upload the wheels to your organization's account.
+Make sure you upload all the operating systems if your colleagues use Windows, MacOs or Linux.
+See [video](https://gdsfactory.com/plus/videos.html#uploading-private-python-packages-to-a-private-package-index)

 ## Installation

 Use python3.11 or python3.12.
 We recommend [VSCode](https://code.visualstudio.com/) as an IDE.